Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-\newsub[Acknowledgements] I thank my advisor Alexander Kechris for his help, support and encouragement, in particular, for suggesting the problems and guiding me throughout the research.
-I also thank the UCLA logic group for positive feedback and the Caltech logic group for running a series of seminars in which I presented my work.
-Finally, I thank Ben Miller, Patrick Allen and Justin Palumbo for useful conversations and comments.
+First and foremost, I thank my advisor Alexander Kechris for his help, support and encouragement, and for suggesting the problems and guiding me throughout the research.
+Many thanks to \Slawek Solecki for his positive feedback and valuable remarks, and especially for pointing out a nice way of thinking about the notion of $i$-equidecomposability.
+I also thank Benjamin Weiss, Mahendra Nadkarni and Shashi Srivastava for their positive feedback, useful remarks and corrections, as well as for pointing out that an instance of $\mathbf{\Pi_1^1}$-reflection in one of the proofs could be replaced with analytic separation.
+Many thanks to the UCLA and Caltech logic groups for running a series of seminars in which I presented my work.
+I also thank Patrick Allen, Ben Miller, Yiannis Moschovakis, Itay Neeman, Justin Palumbo, Todor Tsankov, and Robin Tucker-Drob for useful conversations and comments.
+Finally, I thank the referee for very helpful remarks, suggestions and corrections, which led to improvements in many places.